Exam Sites for the July 2018 Tennessee Bar Examination

-Testing for the February 2018 Bar Examination will be in Nashville, TN.
+Testing for the July 2018 Bar Examination will be conducted at:

 Nashville, TN 37201

-The Board does not have a room block for the February 2018 exam.
+The Board does not have room blocks for the Memphis and Nashville locations.
 There are several hotels within close proximity to the exam location.

 Bar Examination Schedule

 February/Winter 2018 Examination Dates: Tuesday, February 27, and Wednesday, February 28, 2018

 July/Summer 2018 Examination Dates: Tuesday, July 24, and Wednesday, July 25, 2018

 The Exam days are Tuesday and Wednesday.
 For elements of a complete application, click the “How to Apply” link from the list in the left column of this page.
 If your application is not complete by the deadline, you will not be allowed to sit for the exam.
 All documents and payment must be received by the deadline.

 Application Open dates and Filing Deadlines** for July/Summer and February/Winter Examinations

 Deadline for submitting all documents, including payment of fees: May 20